MultiSafepay/openapi/README.md

 # MultiSafepay API OpenAPI Definition

-## Working on your OpenAPI Definition
+## Working on the OpenAPI Definition

 ### Install